 After her well-received blog about joining Astun, Elena, Metadata Consultant, has provided an update for us: “The past few months have been a steep learning curve, but a very rewarding one.
 I have learned so much, from the ins and outs of GeoNetwork to training my own custom machine-learning model to recognise UK locations based on the OS Open Names open data!

-Everything was nicely topped off by the successful metadata webinar that my lead, Jo Cook, presented on the 14th of December (recording to follow shortly, watch this space!) and a delightful networking event put together by AGI’s Early Careers Network committee on the 15th of December.
+Everything was nicely topped off by the successful metadata webinar that my lead, Jo Cook, presented on the 14th of December (watch a re-run of this webinar on YouTube) and a delightful networking event put together by AGI’s Early Careers Network committee on the 15th of December.
 I am looking forward to picking up more exciting projects in the coming months, including upgrading some of the metadata catalogues to GeoNetwork’s latest version.”

 The Beginner’s Guide to Metadata webinar

 With the help of ChatGPT, a prototype artificial intelligence chatbot, and Dall-E, the AI system that creates realistic images, Jo gave us a quick overview of metadata, including:

 - What a standard metadata file actually looks like and why

 - Schemas, standards and profiles